farukhossen/MyImageSliderPlugin/README.md

           		</div>

           	</div>
-  #Section 3:CSS
+# Section 3:Adding CSS
-    you have to use the **imageSlider.css** to get the plugin going.
+You don't need add any css of your own.All you have to do is to use the **imageSlider.css** to get the plugin going.
 #Section 4:Calling the plugin
-    You can simply
+    You can simply c